vikuser99/simple/_pages/music.md

 # Hindustani Music

-I was introduced to Hindustani classical music when I was around 8 or 9 years old.
-My mom encouraged me to start learning because I had always enjoyed music from a young age.
-I loved singing, had a natural interest in music, and also spent time playing guitar.
-My first guru, Aditya Sharma, taught me the fundamentals of Hindustani music, including the seven swars (notes).
-Over the next several years, I built a strong foundation and gradually began learning ragas and bandishes.

-When I entered high school, I began training under my current guru, Sanjeev Chimmalgi.
-Under his guidance, I have improved my vocal technique by focusing on details such as oscillations (gamak) and expression.
-He also emphasized the importance of discipline, encouraging me to follow a consistent daily practice routine, including waking up early to practice.
-I continue to study with him today and am constantly working to improve as both a singer and musician.
+# Music

+Music has been a part of my life for as long as I can remember.
+When I was around five years old, my mom introduced me to guitar.
+I really enjoyed learning, but after my instructor moved away, I stopped taking lessons.
+Even now, I'll still pick up the guitar every once in a while and play for fun.

+One thing that always stuck with me, though, was singing.
+I would spend hours singing around the house, especially in the bathroom, and my parents noticed that I had a natural interest in music.
+When I was around ten years old, they enrolled me in Hindustani classical music.

+I began learning under my first guru, Aditya Sharma, who introduced me to the foundations of Hindustani music.
+I learned the seven swars (notes), different vocal exercises, and the importance of singing with proper technique.
+Over the next few years, I learned many raags and bandishes while preparing for annual music examinations.
+He saw potential in my voice and encouraged me to continue improving.

+When I started high school, my mom shared one of my recordings with another guru, Sanjeev Chimmalagi.
+After listening to it, he immediately said, "I want this kid."
+That was a huge turning point in my musical journey.

+Under his guidance, I began studying Hindustani music at a much deeper level.
+He helped me improve techniques such as gamak, which added more depth and expression to my singing.
+I continued learning new raags, bandishes, and taals, but one of the biggest lessons he taught me was improvisation.

+Before then, I believed that singing was simply about memorizing songs and performing them correctly.
+My guru showed me that the true beauty of Hindustani music comes from creativity and improvisation.
+Learning to create music in the moment completely changed the way I thought about singing and made me enjoy it even more.

+Hindustani music has also helped me grow as a person.
+When I first started, I was nervous to sing in front of other people.
+Over time, performing in front of audiences helped me overcome my stage fright and become much more confident.
+Along the way, I've met many talented musicians, made new friends, and learned from incredible teachers.

+Today, I continue training in Hindustani classical music.
+It has become a way for me to express myself.
+Every time I sing, I try to perform with passion.
+Looking back, I'm grateful that my parents introduced me to music at such a young age because it has shaped who I am both as a musician and as a person.

 ## Sanjeev Chimmalgi